 - 85 seat indoor/outdoor courtyard & patio bar

 - 40 seat private dining space

-Executive Chef Scott Dickenson's rotating seasonal menus consisting of locally sourced products and scratch ingredients are the focus of The Exchange pub + kitchen.
+Executive Chef Joseph Horneman's rotating seasonal menus consisting of locally sourced products and scratch ingredients are the focus of The Exchange pub + kitchen.
 Guests will enjoy views of the open kitchen as the chefs showcase their culinary skills.